 Thanks to this collaborative effort our caregivers are-able-to make a great impression starting on day one.
 Once that nurturing relationship starts to flourish the level of trust between us, our client, and their loved ones also continues to build.

 For example, a client living with short-term memory loss might still enjoy sharing stories from their childhood or career.
-Our caregivers love hearing those stories as they cultivate long-term bonds with dementia clients that allow them to live out their lives with dignity and respect.
+Our caregivers love hearing those stories as they cultivate long-term bonds with clients that allow them to live out their lives with dignity and respect.